IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 - student who auditioned for second violin on the Sirenian players - but was rejected in favor of guitar player Coriolis
 	- the troupe decided to downsize their classical music budget in favor of appealing to the youths - went for rock opera instead
 - started murdering teachers + students, discovered the screams of the dead were a musical inspiration
-- french, pretentious art student vibes - critique screams for being of key
+- super emo, goth kid, screamo music
 - plays the shrieks of the dead on their violin - reskinned banshee
+- Balladeer's violin - +1 casting focus with a shriek ability.
+Strung using the vocal cords of victims? goffick
 ### Layout
-- 3 levels, 3 areas in each level
+- 3 levels, 3 areas in each level - 3 mid battles, 1 boss battle? add more as needed
-- find the artificer's code
+- find the artificer's code - was here hunting for Coriolis ~90 years ago, left a datacrystal.
+Konrad can help decipher
 - Final face off: Leanna + ghost in lair
 - reduced threat ghosts as prior monsters in the dungeon - victims of the slasher
 - patrol outside - see if players notice